gergoerdi/clash-compucolor2/README.md

 the Xilinx ISE / Vivado toolchain in case you want to run them via Stack, Docker, Nix, etc.

-Then you can build for by running the included `mk` script.
+Then you can build into an FPGA configuration bitfile by running the included `mk` script.

 # Useful links